stuartellis/stuartellis-site-hugo/content/articles/powershell-aws.md

 Set-DefaultAWSRegion -Region us-west-1
 ~~~

-> By default, PowerShell reads and writes these credentials into an encrypted store.
+> By default, PowerShell on Windows reads and writes these credentials into an encrypted store.

 Once the module and credentials are available, you may use AWS cmdlets to manage your infrastructure.
 The module also defines [aliases for the cmdlets](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-discovery-aliases.html), and a special [$AWSHistory variable](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-pipelines.html).